tetap/node-webgpu/README.md

 Provides webgpu to node

 [Dawn](https://dawn.googlesource.com/dawn) is an implementation of [WebGPU](https://gpuweb.github.io/gpuweb/).
-It includes a node plugin and this repo builds that plugin.
+It includes a node plugin and this repo builds that plugin and publishes it on npm.

 ## Usage